aspnet/AzureSignalR-samples/samples/BlazorChat/README.md

    </li>
    ```

 7. Update `site.css` to optimize for chart area bubble views.
+Append below code in the end.

    ```css
    /* improved for chat text box */